ElektraInitiative/libelektra/doc/tutorials/code-generator.md

 kdb gen example user userkeys
 ```

 This should produce the file `userkeys.txt`.
-The file should be the same, as if we had called `kdb ls user > userkeys.txt`.
+The file should be the same, as if we had called `kdb ls user:/ > userkeys.txt`.

 ## Advanced concepts